 Declarative Diagramming (D2) Output Module

 d2 output module create a description of network topology in D2 diagram scripting language.
-You can use that description with D2 commands to create topology diagrams.
+You can use that description with D2 commands to create topology- or routing protocol diagrams.

-The d2 output module is invoked by specifying the -o d2
+The d2 output module is invoked with the netlab graph -e d2 command or by specifying the -o d2

 ).

 topology (default) – Includes point-to-point links, multi-access bridges, and stub subnets.
 When the network topology contains BGP information, the graph groups nodes into autonomous systems.
-Alternatively, you could set defaults.outputs.graph.groups attribute to use topology groups to group graph nodes.
+Alternatively, you could set the defaults.outputs.d2.groups attribute to use topology groups to group graph nodes.

-bgp – Include autonomous systems, nodes, and BGP sessions.
-The formatting modifier can include the BGP formatting parameters.
-For example,
+bgp – Include autonomous systems, BGP routers, and color-coded BGP sessions.

 Tip